Privacy Policy

 A) End-customer data (Processor)

 For personal data of a merchant’s end customers (withdrawal-related data), we act as a data processor (Art.
 28 GDPR) on behalf of the merchant, who is the controller.
-The details of this processing relationship are governed by our Data Processing Agreement (DPA/AVV).
+The details of this processing relationship are governed by our Data Processing Agreement (DPA/AVV), available at consumer-withdrawal.eu/dpa.

 B) Merchant data (Controller)